 While some activities in question may be perfectly fine for both mother and baby, others are best limited until after the birth.
-Here is the bottom line on a handful of the most common pregnancy questions.
+Here is the bottom line on some of the most common pregnancy questions.

 Check with your physician about specific types of exercises but, in general, most exercises that you were doing prior to your pregnancy can be continued for as long as you are comfortable.
 Optimally, pregnant women should exercise at least three days a week.
 As your baby — and your body — grow, your sense of balance may change, so watch out for falls.
 Always incorporate a warm-up and cool-down, and drink plenty of water during and after your workouts.

-Pregnant women need an additional 300 calories above the daily average of 1800-2300.
-You can easily add 300 calories with a cup of regular yogurt, apple slices with peanut butter, or a small turkey sandwich – but not all three!
+Pregnant women need an additional 300 calories above the daily average of 1800 to 2300 calories.
+You can easily add 300 calories with a cup of regular yogurt, apple slices with peanut butter, or a small turkey sandwich — but not all three!
 Your doctor can help you monitor your weight gain during pregnancy to make sure that you are on track.